- Gallery Text

 Wayne Craven, Colonial American Portraiture, Cambridge University Press (U.K.) (Cambridge, England, 1986), pp. 326-328, fig. 152

-Kristin A. Mortimer and William G. Klingelhofer, Harvard University Art Museums: A Guide to the Collections, Harvard University Art Museums/Abbeville Press (Cambridge and New York, 1986), p.
+Kristin A. Mortimer and William G. Klingelhofer, Harvard University Art Museums: A Guide to the Collections, Harvard University Art Museums and Abbeville Press (Cambridge and New York, 1986), p.
 182, cat.
 207, ill.

 Peter Conn, Literature in America: An Illustrated History, Cambridge University Press (U.K.) (Cambridge (UK), 1989), pp. 64-65, pl.
 1